 Features and Benefits of Voicemail-to-Email

 - User Interface — Set up personal greetings, add and manage email addresses, change your subscription level, and manage your billing all from an intuitive UI.
 The UI is accessible from your computer and hand-held devices.

-- Works With Your School’s Existing Phone Systems — This feature is compatible with most existing phone services, and your voicemail box comes with U.S. phone numbers.
+- Works With Your School’s Existing Phone Systems — This feature is compatible with most existing phone services, and your voicemail box comes with U.S. numbers.

-- Searchable, Readable Voicemail — Your voicemail transcriptions are highly accurate and are delivered within minutes of the time you receive a voicemail message.
+- Searchable, Readable Voicemail — Your voicemail transcriptions are highly accurate and are delivered within minutes of the time you receive a message.

-- Accurate Transcription and Translations — This sophisticated transcription system combines the high speed of machine transcribing with human transcriptionists who can understand complex technical terms, interpret accents, work through background noise, capture phone numbers correctly, identify proper nouns, and distinguish other nuances.
+- Accurate Transcription and Translations — This sophisticated transcription system combines the high speed of machine transcribing with human transcriptionists who can understand complex technical terms, interpret accents, work through background noise, capture numbers correctly, identify proper nouns, and distinguish other nuances.